intro-sde/RecommBot-UI/README.md

 The bot asks user to chose between activity or restaurant and input a city name for getting recommendations.
 The bot also motivates users with quotes about either sports or restaurants.

-The bot shows 5 recommendations to the user based on the rules implemented in the recommendation business logic servcie:
+The bot shows 5 recommendations to the user based on the rules implemented in the recommendation business logic service:
 - when the user has no ratings we use item based recommendation based on one random item from the user's preferences, and if they don't have preference we just give 5 random items with given type and city
 - when the user has ratings we use user based recommendation with respect to user's ratings and preferences we always take city and activity type into consideration